QualiSystems/devguide_source/_posts/2016-04-30-getting-started.markdown

 {% endhighlight %}

-There is no need to get into too many details at this stage.
-We'll dive more deeply into the drivermetadata.xml file in a later section of this guide.
+We'll sail right past explaining what each of the XML fields mean at this stage.
+We'll dive more deeply into the _drivermetadata.xml_ file in a later section of this guide.
 For now its sufficient to understand that we use this file to provide more CloudShell specific information regarding how to interpret and display the driver commands and their parameters.

 Save the file.
 We're now ready to install the new Shell.